PrasunDutta007/Squid-Game-RedLight-GreenLight/README.md

 ## Features

-- Body Parts Tracker using Mediapipe
+- Body Parts Tracker using Mediapipe ( Checkout the `landmarks.png` )
 - All the Body Parts below Neck will be considered for this Game.
 Any movements after Red Light is considered DEAD!!
 - Sound Functionality